Bolesław III Wrymouth: Organization of state

 The state's nature during the Piast dynasty was patrimonial.
-The ducal court (Latin: curia ducis) was a center of power, which belonged to the reigning family (along with a separate court by the duchess), after them came the secular and Church dignitaries and subjects, next to lower officials, chivalry and courtly princely members and chaplains.
-The most important office at the court of Władysław I Herman and Bolesław was the count palatine (also known as voivode).
-The count palatine (Latin: comes palatinus) included major command of the military expeditions (in place of the ruler), defense of the State, supervision of the administration (as head of the ducal court), control and appointment of the heads of the castellanies and the exercise of the courts.
+The ducal court (Latin: curia ducis) was a center of power, which belonged to the reigning family (along with a separate court for the duchess); after them came the secular and Church dignitaries and subjects, then lower officials, knights, courtiers, and chaplains.
+The most important office at the court of Władysław I Herman and Bolesław was the count palatine, also known as voivode.
+The duties of the count palatine (Latin: comes palatinus) included major command of the military expeditions in place of the ruler, defense of the State, supervision of the administration as head of the ducal court, control and appointment of the heads of the castellanies, and the administration of the courts.
 The office of count palatine was abolished in 1180.
-Already during the reign of Mieszko II Lambert saw the development of Polish bureaucratic apparatus.
-The collector (Latin: camerarius), managed the economy of the ducal court.
-Another specific offices in the ducal court the cześnik (cup-bearer), the stolnik (esquire), the strażnik (guard), the miecznik (Sword-bearer), the Koniuszy (Master of the Horse) and the Łowczy (Master of the Hunt).
+The Polish bureaucracy developed as early as the reign of Mieszko II Lambert.
+The collector (Latin: camerarius) managed the economy of the ducal court.
+Among other offices in the ducal court were the cześnik (cup-bearer), the stolnik (esquire), the strażnik (guard), the miecznik (Sword-bearer), the Koniuszy (Master of the Horse) and the Łowczy (Master of the Hunt).
 During Bolesław's reign appeared the office of the chancellor, who directed the work of the court offices and the ducal chapel (Latin: capella), which consisted of a bunch of secular and religious duties.
 Michał Awdaniec was a chancellor at this time.
-Also belonged to the central government the treasurer, the Mint Master and others.
-Also during the rule of Bolesław the structure of the state was closely linked to the organization of the Polish Church.
-The church was subject to the ruler, which had the right of Investiture.
+Also under the central government were the treasurer, the Mint Master, and others.
+During the rule of Bolesław the structure of the state was closely linked to the organization of the Polish Church, given that the church was subject to the ruler, who had the right of Investiture.